Industrial IoT: Making products smart

 Text: Urs Binder, images: Luca Zainer,

 The heating industry is undergoing radical change.
-For Andreas Plüer and Thomas Grolp from Walter Meier (Klima Schweiz) AG, this is crystal clear: The share of fossil-fuel heating systems is in decline, while the use of heat generators from renewable energy is rising.
+For Andreas Plüer and Thomas Grolp from Meier Tobler (Klima Schweiz) AG, this is crystal clear: The share of fossil-fuel heating systems is in decline, while the use of heat generators from renewable energy is rising.
 It is already the case that some 80 per cent of new buildings are being equipped with heat pumps instead of fossil-fuel heating systems, and this trend is accelerating.
 This is not a good thing for the classic service business: Heat pumps are considered maintenance-free.
 Customers tend to forego a service agreement, in contrast to oil or gas heating.
-“Over time, however, many characteristics of a newly built house change; more people move in, humidity decreases, and the requirements for the heating system change,” says Thomas Grolp, who is responsible for Intranet and Internet at Walter Meier.
+“Over time, however, many characteristics of a newly built house change; more people move in, humidity decreases, and the requirements for the heating system change,” says Thomas Grolp, who is responsible for Intranet and Internet at Meier Tobler.

 In addition to this, heat pumps as complex electromechanical systems can by no means manage without maintenance.
 Operating parameters must be optimally coordinated so that the heat pump will work efficiently and the service life can be extended.
 And it is also the case that defects can arise with such systems.
 Heat pumps require regular monitoring and optimisation as well.

 In conversation with Thomas Grolp and Andreas Plüer.